Trans-Pecos West Texas Habitat Wildlife Management

 The high stock densities during the 1880s and 1890s certainly had an impact on vegetation and on rangeland productivity, including soil erosion — as was indicated by descriptions of drought and starving animals.
 However, high stocking rates in many areas of the Trans Pecos during the next 4 or 5 decades continued to deteriorate rangelands and permanently reduce rangeland productivity.
 Sheep and goat numbers in the Trans Pecos gradually increased during the early 20th century and peaked in the 1940s.
 The sheep and goat industries in West Texas remained strong through the 1950s and 1960s and then steadily declined.

-More West Texas History.
+More Trans-Pecos West Texas Habitat Wildlife Management History.